-- 69. Growers participating in the Scheme will enter into a Lease and Management Agreement (LMA) with T.F.S.
+- 68. Growers participating in the Scheme will enter into a Lease and Management Agreement (LMA) with T.F.S.
 Leasing Pty Ltd, as the Lessor, and T.F.S.
 Properties Ltd, as the Responsible Entity.
 Growers are granted an interest in the land in the form of a Lease to use their Sandalwood Lot(s) for the purposes of conducting their afforestation business.
-The Term of the Lease will be for a period of approximately 16 years commencing on the date on which the Grower's Application is accepted by the Responsible Entity (Commencement Date) and ending when the final distribution of sale proceeds is made to the Grower or when the Project is terminated.
-Growers are specifically granted rights to harvest timber on their Sandalwood Lot(s) for this purpose.
-The Lease is granted upon the terms and conditions outlined in the LMA. - 70.
+The Term of the Lease will commence on the date that the Grower's Application is accepted by the Responsible Entity (Commencement Date) and end when the final distribution of sale proceeds is made to the Grower or when the Project is terminated.
+Item 7.1 of the schedule to the LMA states that the Responsible Entity is to grow trees that could reasonably be expected to be harvested within 15-17 years after the Commencement Date.
+No annual fee or annual rent is expected to be paid by the Applicant after the expiry of the fourteenth year from the Establishment Period.
+The Lease is granted upon the terms and conditions outlined in the LMA. - 69.
 Under the LMA, each Grower appoints the Responsible Entity to perform the Services and the Responsible Entity accepts the appointment.
 The Responsible Entity will supervise and manage all silvicultural activity on behalf of the Grower in accordance with good silvicultural practice.
-Item 7 of the Schedule to the LMA specifies the Establishment Services (item 7.1) and Ongoing Services (item 7.2) to be performed by the Responsible Entity. - 71.
-The Establishment Services include: - the acquisition of appropriate seeds and seedlings; - carrying out weed control, surveying and ground preparation for each Sandalwood Lot; - planting Sandalwood seedlings on each Sandalwood Lot at a rate which, at the end of the third year after the Commencement Date, would reasonably be expected to provide an average survival rate of 420 Trees per hectare; - planting short term host Trees on the Sandalwood Lot; - irrigation, cultivation, tending, culling, pruning, fertilising, and spraying, as required in support of planting; and - the use of all reasonable measures to keep the Sandalwood Lot free of infestation from rabbits and other vermin.
+Item 7 of the Schedule to the LMA specifies the Establishment Services (item 7.1) and Ongoing Services (item 7.2) to be performed by the Responsible Entity.

+70. The Establishment Services include:

+- the acquisition of appropriate seeds and seedlings - carrying out weed control, surveying and ground preparation for each Sandalwood Lot - planting Sandalwood seedlings on each Sandalwood Lot at a rate which, at the end of the third year after the Commencement Date, would reasonably be expected to provide an average survival rate of 420 Trees per hectare - planting short term host Trees on the Sandalwood Lot - irrigation, cultivation, tending, culling, pruning, fertilising, and spraying, as required in support of planting, and - the use of all reasonable measures to keep the Sandalwood Lot free of infestation from rabbits and other vermin.

-72. The Ongoing Services include:
+71. The Ongoing Services include:

-- the irrigation, cultivation, tending, culling, pruning, fertilising, replanting, spraying, maintenance and otherwise caring for the Trees as and when required; - planting on the relevant Sandalwood Lot such other Trees as may be considered necessary to enable or encourage the growth of the Sandalwood seedlings; - replanting the relevant parts of the Plantation with sufficient seedlings or Trees if the Responsible Entity deems it necessary, with the replanting costs to be paid by the Responsible Entity; - the use of all reasonable measures to keep the Sandalwood Lot free of infestation from rabbits and other vermin; - maintaining in good repair and condition adequate fire-breaks in and about the Leased Area; - maintaining the Leased Area according to good silvicultural and forestry practices; - furnishing the Grower with reports as and when required; - carrying out, or arranging to be carried out, the Harvest and Processing of the Trees in a manner which maximises the return for the relevant Grower; and - arranging for the sale of the Forest Produce.
+- the irrigation, cultivation, tending, culling, pruning, fertilising, replanting, spraying, maintenance and otherwise caring for the Trees as and when required - planting on the relevant Sandalwood Lot such other Trees as may be considered necessary to enable or encourage the growth of the Sandalwood seedlings - replanting the relevant parts of the Plantation with sufficient seedlings or Trees if the Responsible Entity deems it necessary, with the replanting costs to be paid by the Responsible Entity - the use of all reasonable measures to keep the Sandalwood Lot free of infestation from rabbits and other vermin - maintaining in good repair and condition adequate fire-breaks in and about the Leased Area - maintaining the Leased Area according to good silvicultural and forestry practices - furnishing the Grower with reports as and when required - carrying out, or arranging to be carried out, the Harvest and Processing of the Trees in a manner which maximises the return for the relevant Grower, and - arranging for the sale of the Forest Produce.